jufashpfy/DataViz-Resources/Viz Guide.md

 The spectrum of data noise - what is the signal to noise ratio?
 What is the randomness of the data?

 ##### From Data Space to Question
+ - Recursion and nesting in viz: what data is primary and what data is secondary? i.e. cats in country by color?

 ##### From Question to Answer Space
  - what are the back end requirements?